top of page

 IV.
 Couples Portraits

 I'll take as much time as I can get with you two!
 But, I typically recommend setting aside at least 30 minutes on your wedding day for couples portraits.
-I always like to steal you away at sunset for a few extra portraits if the light is right!
+I always like to steal you away at sunset for a few extra portraits if the light is right (additional 15-20 minutes)

 V. Reception